allegory-software/many-machines/README.md

 in alphabetical order, so you can override values from the ones that come before in the ones that come later.

-In practice you will most likely have a `.0-defaults` include dir for machines and one for deployments that you wil symlink into every MD, and other include dirs on top of that based on your situation.
+In practice you will likely have a `.0-defaults` include dir for machines and one for deployments that you wil symlink into every MD, and other include dirs on top of that based on your situation.